perthcpe23/android-mjpeg-view/README.md

 # android-mjpeg-view
-Android custom View to display MJPEG by giving a specific http url.<br/>
+Android custom View for displaying MJPEG.<br/>
+This view only required a specific http url.<br/>
-Image scaling method can be specific--fit width, fit height, original size, stratch and best fit.
+Image scaling method can be specificed--fit width, fit height, original size, stretch and best fit.<br/>
-This custom view use only boundary to separate jpeg images (frame) from stream.
-Content-length is ignored.
+Only boundary is used to separate each jpeg image (frame) from stream.
+Content-length is ignored.<br/>

 You can download .arr at https://github.com/perthcpe23/android-mjpeg-view/tree/master/arr

 Basic usage<br/>
-XML layout source code:<br/>
+XML layout source code:
 ````xml
 <com.longdo.mjpegviewer.MjpegView
     android:id="@+id/mjpegview"